jessshipit/adamjonas.github.io/source/_posts/2012-10-24-test-driven-development.markdown

 *Difference between mock, stub, and fixture?* They are all a mechanisms to decouple data from the database.
 If your DB is down, you couldn't run your test suite.

-*Fixtures and factories* sort of relate to each other so that you don't have to instantiate a bunch of objects.
+*Fixtures and factories* sort of relate to each other so that you don't have to instantiate a bunch of objects. *Fixtures-* are stable data to be used in the test environment.
+Fixtures are written in YAML.

 *mocks and stubs*: connect to the FB api, but you don't need to, so you create something that responses with canned data like it is the facebook api.